josenaldo/site-palma-producoes/public/content/posts/en/a-historia-da-palma-producoes-2.md

 ---
-title: "The Story of Palma Productions"
+title: "2 - The Story of Palma Productions"
 description:
   "Discover the journey of Palma Productions, a company committed to creating impactful cultural and socio-environmental projects."
 date: 2023-07-19 13:00:00 -0300